 - Erase your personally identifiable information (this is not absolute and only applies to certain circumstances where there is no legal obligation)

 - Port your personally identifiable data

 - Object to the processing of your data

 If you would like more information relating to the above, please feel free to contact us and we will answer any questions that you have openly and transparently.

-If you apply for a mortgage through us, the lender may use this information to help make its decision about whether or not to lender to you.
+If you apply for a first / second charge mortgage through us, the lender may use this information to help make its decision about whether or not to lend to you.